krizkontrolz/Home-Assistant-nextion_handler/README.md

 > **Lovelace UI Markdown Card** for monitoring flow of nextion_handler command_strings & TRIGGERs.

-  Example Lovelace card after just having pushed a 'button' (on the Nextion 'ST' page) to clear an alert that the dish washing was done.
+  Example Lovelace card after just having pushed a 'button' (which has executed a script and initiated fast updates to pass resulting state changes in HA back to the Nextion).
 ```
 TRIGGER: >> -3 (FAST UPDATES)
 HA_Act (<- Last SEND_ACTIONS):